 Sarah and Alex’s Dunbar House wedding was always going to be a cracker of a day.
 I enjoy weddings at Dunbar House (and similarly, weddings at Watsons Bay Boutique Hotel) because Dunbar House weddings combine a great location, lovely afternoon light, and nice ambience.
 In this blog post, I’m going to give you some tips that might be helpful to you if you are planning a Dunbar House wedding.

 Sarah and Alex’s wedding started with the guys getting ready in Lillyfield, and the ladies having bridal preparation at the Watson’s Bay Boutique Hotel.
 Their ceremony was under the Fig tree at Dunbar House in some lovely afternoon light.
 Their wedding at Dunbar House continued into the night and was suuuuuuper fun.

-My tips on planning a wedding at Dunbar House in Watson’s Bay
+A Photographers Tips on Planning a Wedding at Dunbar House in Watsons Bay

 Here are my tips on planning your wedding at Dunbar House, or for that matter, a wedding at Watson’s Bay Boutique Hotel.

 1. Plan for the wind.
 On almost every occasion that I have photographed weddings at Dunbar House or at Watsons’s Bay Boutique Hotel (which is next door), it has been windy.
 Don’t get me wrong – the wind can be an excellent assistant in wedding photos near Dunbar House, but sometimes the wind can be a real pain point for you as the bride.
 Sarah and her bridesmaids wore their hair up.
 This is a good option if you don’t want to worry about your hair in the wind.
 Having your hair in either a low or high bun keeps it neat and tidy all day.